Why Pijul?

 it, and the presence or absence of conflicts are only computed

-- Conflicting changes always commute in Pijul, and never commute in Darcs.
+- Conflicting changes always commute in Pijul and never commute in

-applied changes, to which new changes can be applied directly,
+changes to which new changes can be applied directly without having

-However, Pijul's pristine format was designed to comply with axioms on
+However, Pijul's pristine format is designed to only comply with axioms on

-a specific set of operations only.
-As a result, some of darcs'
+a specific set of operations.
+As a result, some of the Darcs'

-features, such as `darcs replace`, are not (yet) available.
+features, such as `darcs replace`, have yet to be made available.